maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 # Grid Search

-In grid search, we try every combination of the set of hyperparameters that the user specified.
+In grid search, we try every combination of the set of hyperparameters that the user-specified.
 This means that we will test the following combinations for example :

 | Criterion | Max Depth | Min Samples Split |
 | Gini | 5 | 2 |